Infectious Diseases Fellowship at Mount Sinai Morningside and Mount Sinai West

 Program Director: Georgina Osorio, MD, MPH

-Associate Program Director and Site Fellowship Director at Mount Sinai-Union Square: Stanley Yancovitz, MD
+Associate Program Director and Site Fellowship Director at Mount Sinai Downtown Union Square Clinic: Stanley Yancovitz, MDFellowship Program Coordinator: Geraldine Vargas

 All applications are processed through the Electronic Residency Application Service (ERAS) and accepted according to the ERAS calendar.
 Candidates generally must have at least three years of post-graduate house staff experience in an ACGME-accredited residency.

-Please note: The name listed in ERAS is Icahn School of Medicine at Mount Sinai, St. Luke's-Roosevelt Hospital Center Program (Icahn SOM St. Luke’s-Roosevelt-NY; NRMP: 2070146F0).
+Please note: The name listed in ERAS is Icahn School of Medicine at Mount Sinai, St. Luke's-Roosevelt Hospital Center Program (Icahn SOM St. Luke’s-Roosevelt-NY; NRMP: 2070146F0)

 Application Requirements via ERAS